-The received message is XOR-ed with the secret key resulting a text in DNA alphabet.
-This text is then broken into groups of three characters and with the help of the reverse map each group will be replaced with the corresponding letter.
+For the decryption, the received message is XOR-ed with the secret key which results in a DNA-based text.
+This text is then broken into groups of three characters and with the help of the reverse map each such group will be replaced with the corresponding letter.
 The reverse map is the inverse of the one used for translating the original message into a DNA message.
 This way the receiver is able to read the original secret message.